Maritime cocaine smuggling: Australia

 In 2017, an Australian Federal Police (AFP) investigation led to the seizure of 1.4 tonnes of cocaine, the largest seizure of a single cocaine shipment in Australian history.
 The group of men responsible travelled from New Zealand to a 'mothership' in the South Pacific Ocean on a yacht where they collected the cocaine and attempted to sail into Australia, but were intercepted on the south coast of Australia.
 The investigation and seizure was supported by authorities in New Zealand, Fiji and French Polynesia.

+Ireland

+In September 2023, the Revenue’s Customs Service, Naval Service, and An Garda Síochána detained the Panama-flagged bulk cargo vessel MV Matthew.
+On board the ship, 2.2 tonnes of cocaine were found and seized, with an estimated value of $165 million (2023), making it the largest drug seizure in Ireland’s history.

 Spain

+In 2021 former NGO vessel La Línea de la Concepción was seized by the Guardia Civil 100 Nautical miles off Huelva carrying 15 tonnes of Hashish from Morocco destined for Spain.

 In October 2024 Spanish police and custom officers found 13 tonnes of cocaine in a freighter from Ecuador in the port of Algeciras.
 The drugs had been hidden under a shipment of bananas.

 In October 2025, based on DEA information, Spanish police intercepted a freighter, which was carrying some 6.5 tonnes of cocaine, 600 Nautical miles off the Canary Islands, destined for the port of Vigo in north-west Spain.
 The ship came from Panama and sailed under the flag of Tanzania, the crew of nine individuals was arrested.